On sofic approximations of non amenable groups: Introduction

 In group theory and functional analysis, one is frequently interested in the study of approximate homomorphisms of groups.
 These are sequences of maps $\phi_{n}\colon G\to H_{n}$ where $G,H_{n}$ groups, each $H_{n}$ has a bi-invariant metric $d_{n}$ and the sequence satisfies

-Part of the interest in this stems in the situation where $H_{n}$ is in some sense ``finitary" (e.g. $H_{n}$ could be finite, or it could be a subgroup of the invertible operators on a finite-dimensional space).
-The advantage of relaxing the homomorphism assumption to an approximate one in this case is that $G$ may fail to have any interesting homomorphisms into finite groups, but may succeed in having interesting approximate ones.
-This, in turn, allows for a flexible notion of having $G$ be approximated by finite/finite-dimensional groups.
+Part of the interest in this stems from the situation where $H_{n}$ is in some sense ``finitary" (e.g. $H_{n}$ could be finite, or it could be a subgroup of the invertible operators on a finite-dimensional space).
+Relaxing the homomorphism assumptions facilitated generalizations of many interesting techniques to broader classes of groups.
 Particular instances of this philosophy have led to Gromov's notion of soficity of groups, Connes embeddability of groups (sometimes called hyperlinearity) and their group von Neumann algebras (see \cite{surveysofic} for a survey), linear soficity (see \cite{linearsofic}), weak soficity (see \cite{glebskyrivera}) etc. These notions have led to the resolution of several conjectures, as well as created entirely new fields of investigation, such as sofic entropy (see \cite{surveybowen}).